-We provide a theoretical specification of the employment-output relationship at the industry level, which captures the role of firm heterogeneity by considering an industry characterised by firm-specific productivity.
-We show that exogenous changes in output have larger effects on employment in industries where the productivity distribution is more skewed towards less efficient firms, i.e. in industries that exhibit a lower degree of productivity heterogeneity.
+To explore this conjecture, we first provide a theoretical specification of the employment-output relationship at the industry level which captures the role of firm heterogeneity by considering an industry characterised by firm-specific productivity.
+To derive analytical results, we assume - as is done in a large part of the monopolistic competition literature2 - a Pareto productivity distribution which is shown to provide a relatively good fit for the observed size distribution - for evidence see, e.g., Axtell (2001) and Bernard et al. (2014).3 We show that exogenous changes in output have larger effects on employment when the productivity distribution is characterised by a lower concentration of high productivity firms, as reflected by a larger Pareto shape parameter - i.e. in industries that exhibit a lower average productivity.
 This suggests that a higher average industry productivity offers a greater 'insulation' of aggregate employment from output shocks.
-At the core of this result lies the fact that aggregate employment responses do not simply reflect changes in employment at the firm level, but also intra-industry reallocations ensuing from entry and exit of firms might exhibit larger employment responses to aggregate output fluctuations (consistent with the findings in Moscarini and Postel-Vinay, 2012), the change in the mass of firms in the industry is larger in industries characterised by lower heterogeneity and this underpins the greater employment response to output fluctuation.
+At the core of this result lies the fact that aggregate employment responses do not simply reflect changes in employment at the firm level, but also intra-industry reallocations ensuing from entry and exit of firms into the industry as a result of the output shocks.
+In this light, our findings suggest that even though larger and more productive firms might exhibit larger employment responses to aggregate output fluctuations at the intensive margin (consistent with the findings in Moscarini and Postel-Vinay, 2012), employment responses at the extensive margin are larger in industries characterised by a lower average productivity: by raising the minimum productivity required to survive in the industry, a negative shock will generate a larger shake out of firms when the firm productivity distribution has a higher concentration at low productivity levels.